 - in order to engage service providers (e.g., external IT service providers) who support our business processes;

-- in order to plan and conduct events to which you are invited, as well as to also report on these events on our intranet site, which can entail the publication of photo and video material (in which you can be identified) on our intranet site.
+- in order to plan and conduct events to which you are invited, as well as to register for such events on our website and report on these events on our intranet site, which can entail the publication of photo and video material (in which you can be identified) on our intranet site.

 Moreover, personal data is processed in order to perform contracts entered into or to fulfil orders placed by individuals (natural persons) with whom we have business relationships (Art.
 6 (1) lit. b GDPR).

-We will transmit your personal data only on the basis of (and in accordance with) the statutory provisions or if and to the extent that you have consented to such transmission in the individual case.
+We will transmit your personal data to third parties only on the basis of (and in accordance with) statutory provisions or if and to the extent that you have consented to such transmis-sion in the individual case.

-Countries located outside the EEA may not have data protection laws and regulations comparable to the ones applicable in the EU.
+As a law firm working on a global scale, we share the data we process with recipients (ser-vice providers or other third parties) who may be located outside the EEA.
 To the extent that no statutory level of security comparable to the European data protection laws exists in such countries, we will adopt appropriate measures to ensure that your personal data will be adequately protected in these countries.
-In particular, we may apply the standard contractual clauses published by the European Commission.
-You may contact our data protection officer for further information, and, in particular, request inspection of the contracts concluded.
+In particular, we may apply the standard contrac-tual clauses published by the European Commission.
+You may contact our data protection officer for further information, and, in particular, request inspection of the contracts con-cluded.